0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 # Using a customed vehicle with CARLA.

 This task will need some software, the first one is Blender and the other one is an Add-on for Blender which let us use the customed vehicle.
+This Add-on is called: Vehicle Rigging Blender Addon.

 1. To install Blender, go to this website (https://www.blender.org/) and click on Download button.